KaminariOS/Verustd/README.md

 - Deref type conversion not supported
 - Comparison operators for non SMT-arith types not supported
 - Insufficient external specification for `std` in `vstd`
+- Supports atomic primitives with only sequential consistency ordering
 - Floating point numbers unsupported

 ## Difficulties for verification of `std`